 • • •

-Authors Bio: Marquis Matson is a freelance writer currently living in Ecuador.
-She contributes to health blogs as well as writes about her experiences as an expat in Ecuador.
-Her background is in Psychology but she has left that behind.
-Marquis feels the digital age fortunately provides solutions to help us go to sleep easily, as Jinglow, a therapeutic mindfulness app, that can lend you a gentle hand in inviting stillness into your mind and life.
+Authors Bio: Marquis Matson is a freelance writer living in Ecuador.
+Her background is in Psychology.
+Marquis feels the digital age provides easy solutions to help us fall asleep, as Jinglow, a therapeutic mindfulness app.
 Sandip Roy is Founder of Happiness India Project.

 √ A Courteous Call: If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.